Below we gathered the ultimate list of camping storage tips.

 Keep these things a few feet away from the rest of your gear, as that will lessen the chances of bears tearing up all your luggage if they do manage to get into your scented items.

-Make sure everyone knows where all the vital stuff is, and don’t let it get mixed in with the wrong bag.
-It’s annoying to be looking for a bowl and discover it’s mixed in with your dog’s bowls or your hiking boots.
+Also, make sure everyone knows where all the vital stuff is, and don’t let it get mixed in with the wrong bag.
+It’s annoying to look for a bowl and discover it’s mixed in with your dog’s bowls or hiking boots.

 If you plan on going on long trips where you’ll be doing a lot of cooking, then it’s worth your while getting a kitchen organizing table, or camp chef table.